geerlingguy/drupal-pi/README.md

   - Finding Raspberry Pi's IP address (e.g. using [Fing](https://www.fingbox.com/features)).
   - Running `raspi-config`
   - Starting from step 7 in the "Set up the Raspberry Pi" section above.

-*† If you plan on using your Pi as a headless Drupal server, you don't need all the extra software included with the default Raspbian image.
-I recommend you use the official 'Raspbian Lite' image instead.*

 ## Resetting the Drupal Install